dmytro363/Secure-Messaging-Device/README.md

-# 📦 Secure USB Messenger
+# 📦 Secure Messaging Device

 ## 🧠 Description
-Secure USB Messenger is a hardware USB device designed for secure transmission of confidential messages between users over the internet.
+Secure Messaging Device is a hardware USB device designed for secure transmission of confidential messages between users over the internet.
 The system operates independently of the host computer’s network and provides end-to-end encrypted messaging using dedicated hardware.

 ## ⚙️ Hardware Components
 - **Arduino Pro Micro** — handles USB communication with the host computer.